Oxford Street: COVID pandemic and subsequent changes

 The principal Topshop store by Oxford Circus shut in late 2020 after its parent company, Arcadia Group, went into administration, and Debenhams' flagship store closed (during the third COVID lockdown) in January 2021.
 A year later, following the spread of the SARS-CoV-2 Omicron variant, the Government introduced new lockdown restrictions, which caused problems with businesses along Oxford Street, which had been hampered by the pandemic since the previous year.
 The House of Fraser store closed in January 2022 as a result.
 An analyst at GlobalData said the street "has been forever changed by the closure, or in some cases, downsizing of long-standing department stores".

 By 2023 over 15% of retail premises on the street were vacant, and among those that remained open there had been a proliferation of 'American candy stores' and vape shops.
 Subsequently the situation improved, in particular at the eastern end of the street (following completion of the new Tottenham Court Road Station), and in 2024 Westminster City Council announced a number of improvement measures.
 As of 2024, the former Debenhams and House of Fraser department stores were being converted into office buildings (with the ground floor retained for retail), and Marks & Spencer received planning permission to demolish their flagship Marble Arch store and replace it with a ten-storey office scheme (again with some space retained for retail).
 John Lewis, however, reversed an earlier decision to turn half its building into office space, and instead reopened across all six floors.

 In December 2023, pro-Palestinian demonstrators marched along Oxford Street during the busy Christmas shopping season, blocking traffic and disrupting retail activity.
-The protest, which included calls for boycotts of brands such as Zara and Puma, was part of wider rallies across London and the UK linked to the Israel–Hamas war.
+The protest, which included calls for boycotts of brands such as Zara and Puma, was part of wider rallies across London and the UK linked to the Gaza war.